mjstaus/lighthouse-web-notes/Week_3/Day_2/Intro_to_Recursion.md

 If the problem you're trying to solve is a *smaller version* of the larger problem you've already solved, then recusion is likely a better choice!

 >Note: Recursion often comes up in tech interviews!!

+### Summary

+- Recursion is when a function calls itself until it doesn't
+- Any iteration problem can be solved by recursion (and vice versa)
+- Recursion is a type of *control flow*

+Don't worry that you're not comfortable yet!
+It'll come with practice 🤗🌱